JeremyHarithLim/TallyOrderBot-java-repo/README.md

 # TallyOrderBot-java-repo
- A java program to organise orders!
+ A java CLI program to organise drink orders!